suprithguk/chipAssessment/README.md

 e2e/weatherApi.cy.ts - Test case file for all positive and negative scenarios

-downloads/ - Location to store any downloaded data during your testing
+e2e/mockTests.cy.ts - Mock test cases which use the apiTests.ts utils file downloads/ - Location to store any downloaded data during your testing

 ### Reporting
 html reports are generated when you run the spec files through command line at: chipAssessment/cypress/reports/html/index.html.
 Additionally, a stage has been added in the Jenkinsfile to inhibit the inbuilt Jenkins HTML publisher plugin to generate a HTML report within Jenkins.
+We are using mochawesome reporter to generate HTML reports, it can be installed as a node module with the name mentioned in prerequisites above.